Mille History, Family Crest & Coats of Arms

 The surname Mille was first found in Hampshire, where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Mille family
+Early History of the Mille family

 This web page shows only a small excerpt of our Mille research.
 Another 114 words (8 lines of text) covering the years 1483, 1510, 1567, 1600, 1445, 1499, 1645, 1707 and are included under the topic Early Mille History in all our PDF Extended History products and printed products wherever possible.

 Mille Spelling Variations